• Skip to primary navigation

 Best winter containment mat.
 TruContain

-Besides the optional heavier Polyester Scrim fabric and better location of the welds, the TruContain mat also comes in a much more attractive dark grey color instead of black.
-As before, they include a free squeegee attachment with each mat shipped.
+Besides the optional heavier Polyester Scrim fabric and high-quality welds, the TruContain mat comes in a more attractive dark grey color, which we believe is a preferable alternative to black.

 best-winter-containment-mat